-As a result of the COVID-19 global pandemic, a state of emergency was declared in Côte d'Ivoire on 23 March 2020, which, amongst other matters, severely restricts movement of people within the country.
-National borders have also been sealed.
-The Manas Group was actively engaged in conducting exploration programs at the Mbengué Gold Project and the commencement of a program at the Eburnea Gold Project was imminent.
-All exploration activity has ceased since the declaration of emergency and field teams have been demobilised.
-At the time of this report no staff or contractors of the Group have tested positive for the virus (SARS-CoV-2) nor have there been any suspected cases.
-The Group, its staff and contractors are complying with in-country rules and protocol.
+As a result of the COVID-19 global pandemic, a state of emergency was declared in Côte d'Ivoire on 23 March 2020, which, amongst other matters, severely restricted movement of people within the country.
+The Manas Group ceased exploration activity on its projects at that time, however exploration activity was resumed after a short hiatus.
+The Group, its staff and contractors continue to comply with in-country rules and protocol for managing COVID-19.